A New Supersymmetry Index for the D1-D5 CFT: 1. Introduction

 Recent advances are beginning to reveal the finer structure of the matched spectra: fortuity \cite{Chang:2024zqi, Chang:2025rqy} refines the notion of typicality for black-hole microstates, while CFT technologies \cite{Gava:2002xb, Guo:2019ady, Guo:2020gxm, Hampton:2018ygz, Guo:2019pzk, Benjamin:2021zkn, Guo:2022ifr, Gaberdiel:2024nge} allow one to determine whether given microstates remain supersymmetric when interactions are turned on.
 Existing supersymmetry indices are of limited use here: defined purely from the supersymmetry algebra, they are largely insensitive to the details of interactions.

-In this Letter, we propose a new supersymmetry index---the \emph{resolved elliptic genus (REG)}---that incorporates the nature of the interaction in symmetric orbifold CFTs, and demonstrate for the D1-D5 CFT on $T^4$ that it provides much more information about the structure of microstates than the standard index---the modified elliptic genus (MEG)\@.
-The REG arises naturally in a Schur-Weyl-based formulation which decomposes the Hilbert space into sectors, with respect to which the selection rules of the interaction become transparent.
+In this Letter, we introduce a new Schur-Weyl-based formulation for symmetric orbifold CFTs which decomposes the BPS Hilbert space into sectors of definite symmetry with respect to the action of the symmetric group.
+For the D1-D5 CFT on $T^4$ we demonstrate that this formulation leads to a new formula for the standard supersymmetry index of this theory---the modified elliptic genus (MEG)--- which is more transparent with regards to the contributing states.
+In this framework we are then motivated to propose a new supersymmetry index---the \emph{resolved elliptic genus (REG)}---that incorporates selection rules based on the nature of the interaction in symmetric orbifold CFTs.
+For the D1-D5 CFT on $T^4$ we demonstrate that the REG provides much more information about the structure of microstates than the MEG\@.